3 Reasons to Always Buy Distressed Property (& How to Find One)

 Are you looking to save some money?
 Do you need a property and don’t mind doing some repairs to get you started?
 Do you want to start investing in properties?
-Well look no further — distressed properties might just be what you need.
+Well, look no further—distressed properties might be just what you need.

-What is a Distressed Property?
+What Is a Distressed Property?

 To better understand this, let us take a look at how a property will get to a state of foreclosure.
-A homeowner wants to buy a house, so they will approach mortgage companies or financial institution to get a loan.
+A homeowner wants to buy a house, so they will approach mortgage companies or financial institutions to get a loan.
 After the loan is approved, it is the homeowner’s (mortgagor’s) responsibility to ensure that they meet their regular payment agreement that they made with the mortgagee.

 However, if the homeowner fails to meet the agreement, the mortgagee or lender will have to ensure that they get back the money that they have provided to the homeowner.
 This process is what we refer to as foreclosure or repossession.
-There are also instances where houses are distressed because of the state of the property — that is, old homes that need repairs or buildings that are in mid-construction state and were halted because the owners ran out of money and weren’t in a position to complete the construction.
+There are also instances where houses are distressed because of the state of the property—that is, old homes that need repairs or buildings that are in mid-construction state and were halted because the owners ran out of money and weren’t in a position to complete the construction.

 And that’s exactly what distressed properties are.
-They are homes that are for sale not because the owner wants to sell, but because of pre-foreclosure, foreclosure, or repossession.
+They are homes that are for sale not because the owner wants to sell but because of pre-foreclosure, foreclosure, or repossession.
 These homes are usually offered up through an auction in which the highest bidder gets the property.
 If the auction is not successful, then the lending party, usually a bank or financial institution, will have to assume ownership of the property.